alexeyinkin/flutter-app-state/README.md

 * **Other PRs**.
 Please share your idea in an issue first.

-Here are [tons of runnable examples again](https://github.com/alexeyinkin/flutter-app-state-examples) if you missed the link in the beginning.
+Here are [tons of runnable examples again](https://github.com/alexeyinkin/flutter-app-state-examples) if you have missed the link in the beginning.